-Our top ten customers accounted for approximately 49%, 42%, and 49% of our net sales for the years ended December 31, 2004, 2003 and 2002, respectively.
+Our top ten customers accounted for approximately 48% of our net sales for the nine months ended September 30, 2005, and approximately 49%, 42%, and 49% of our net sales for the years ended December 31, 2004, 2003 and 2002, respectively.
 The loss of a major customer or any reduction in orders by these customers, including reductions due to market or competitive conditions, would likely have a material adverse effect on our business, financial condition and results of operations.
-During the years ended December 31, 2004, 2003 and 2002, one customer, Applied Materials, accounted for approximately 20%, 18%, and 23%, respectively, of our net sales.
+During the nine months ended September 30, 2005 and the years ended December 31, 2004, 2003 and 2002, one customer, Applied Materials, accounted for approximately 16%, 20%, 18%, and 23%, respectively, of our net sales.
 None of our significant customers, including Applied Materials, has entered into an agreement requiring it to purchase any minimum quantity of our products.
 The demand for our products from our semiconductor capital equipment customers depends in part on orders received by them from their semiconductor device manufacturer customers.
 Attempts to lessen the adverse effect of any loss or reduction of net sales through the rapid addition of new customers could be difficult because prospective customers typically require lengthy qualification periods prior to placing volume orders with a new supplier.
 Our future success will continue to depend upon: